Possession with Intent to Sell

 Brooksville Possession with Intent to Sell Attorney

 The difference between simple possession and possession with intent to sell can be as little as a few containers, but the difference in penalties is significant.
 If you have been arrested for possession with intent to sell in Hernando County, Sumter County, Citrus County, or Pasco County and are considering working with a skilled and knowledgeable criminal defense lawyer, it is best to contact him as soon as possible following your arrest.
 The Law Office of Ashley Aulls, P.A. can begin working on your defense immediately.

-With a family history of successful legal professionals and over 20 years of his own experience helping clients like you, Ashley Aulls knows what it takes to win a favorable outcome such as a case reduction or dismissal, or even a not guilty verdict, in Hernando County area drug cases.
+With a family history of successful legal professionals, Ashley Aulls knows what it takes to win a favorable outcome such as a case reduction or dismissal, or even a not guilty verdict, in Hernando County area drug cases.
 He treats his clients with dignity and respect, educating them on their offense and maintaining open lines of communication.
 To find out more about what The Law Office of Ashley Aulls, P.A. can do for you, call (352) 593-4115 today and schedule your initial case consultation.

 Florida Definition of Drug Possession with Intent to Sell